Frauke Eigen: Kosovo war photographs

 Fundstücke Kosovo was later published as an edition of ten sets of fourteen photographs.
 One set was acquired by the Imperial War Museum, and another by the National Gallery of Canada.

 Eigen's photographs were later used as evidence by the War Crimes Tribunal in The Hague.

 Other war photography

-Eigen recently completed a photographic project in Afghanistan.
+As of 2011, Eigen had recently completed a photographic project in Afghanistan.